annalaise/cv/README.md

 - Leading the redesign of the takeaway site to make it mobile responsive across all break points.
 As a result, takeaway orders increased by 8% like-for-like
 - Redesigned the site navigation to improve UX and compliance with accessibility standards
 - Oversaw a customer journey mapping project to explore all user pain points across the takeaway ordering UI
-- Built a roadmap of improvements to the menu area of the site
-- Tested online table booking third party tool integration
+- Tested online table booking using a third party API
 - Made recommendations for agile transformation of in-house and external digital capabilities

 **M&S.com** (Sep '15 to Oct '16)